 TherapyTravelers has travel and local SLP jobs that are full-time, part-time, short-term or long-term, all across the country.
 Plus, we offer industry-best compensation and benefits, along with care and support that is unmatched.
 So let’s get started!

-TherapyTravelers contracts with school districts throughout the United States to place top speech language pathologists with the right opportunities.
+TherapyTravelers contracts with school districts throughout the United States to place our top pathologist team members with the right opportunities.

-Due to our strong relationships with schools, we’re able to provide our clinicians with information on open positions as soon as they become available.
+Due to our strong relationships with schools, we’re able to provide our clinicians with information on open positions for your job search as soon as they become available.

 Comprehensive benefits package including medical, dental and vision insurance, 401K matching, paid holidays, PTO and sick days, and CEU membership and reimbursement.

 TherapyTravelers provides each educator and clinician with a dedicated human resource Relationship Manager to support through career advice and advocate on your behalf, so that you can focus on your patients and students.

 “Everyone treats you like family.
 They are so incredibly supportive throughout the entire process.I could not have asked for a better experience.
 I am so pleased that I made the decision to call them.
 In addition, they have great pay, benefits, and openings all over the country.”

 Speech-language pathologists work with people of all ages from children to adults.
 We know this is one of the most rewarding careers out there.